There’s no doubt there’s a growing interest in being more mindful nowadays.

 When you exercise mindfulness in your heart, note how your body feels, how you personally feel, and concentrate, again, on being in the present moment.

-4. Consume Mindfully.
+4. Consuming Mindfully.

 Whether you’re browsing online shopping at home or you can end up falling into those big buying sweeps like Amazon Prime Day, you could regret your decisions if you’re not being mindful of what you are doing.